plumatic/schema/README.md

 ## Supported Clojure versions

-Schema is currently supported on 1.7 through 1.10 and the latest version of ClojureScript.
+Schema is currently supported on Clojure 1.8 onwards and the latest version of ClojureScript.

 ## License